asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 ## Adding Operations

 `operations` are separate objects in the AsyncAPI document on the root level together with `channels` and other objects.
-Operation must specify on what channel it is performed.
+Operations must specify on what channel it is performed.
 You do it by referencing the `channel` with `$ref`, just like in the following example:

 ```
 onUserSignUp: